The Synergy Project

 The Synergy Project is an art and ocean/environmental science collaboration between Art League RI (ALRI), the University of Rhode Island’s College of Environment and Life Sciences, Graduate School of Oceanography, and the Woods Hole Oceanographic Institution.
 Designed as an innovative initiative, the Synergy Project seeks to enhance public engagement with science through art.
 Artists and scientists form partnerships through an extensive interview process designed to stimulate the “synergy” between the artist and scientist.

 Recruitment of a new group of artists to participate in this exciting program is starting now!
 An application form can be accessed HERE.
-Applications are being accepted through September 12, 2025.

 Application Requirements: 1) Complete Application; 2) CV or Resume; 3) Artwork Samples; 4) A $50 application fee grants a one-year “Synergy Artist Membership” in ALRI.
 The application fee will be billed separately, and the fee is not required for current ALRI members.